-Everything we know about Armored Core 6 Fires of Rubicon
+Everything we know about Armored Core 6 Fires of Rubicon: Trailer, story and more

 Armored Core has been around for so long that its gameplay consequently evolved pretty significantly through console generations and over a dozen games.

 This might be called Armored Core 6, but that's a pretty big simplification of the games' release timeline.
-Still, you can bank on a few things.
+Still, after a big interview with FromSoftware by IGN, we know a few clear things.

 This will be a mech combat game in which you get to customise every component of your robot to your exact specifications.